tomschenkjr/so-simple-theme/_posts/blog/2012-05-17-using-sublime-text-2-for-r.md

 	<figcaption>Running R within Sublime Text 2</figcaption>
 </figure>

 My R interface has been pretty basic in the last few years.
 I have usually stuck to the R console.
 Yes, I've tried [Emacs](http://www.gnu.org/software/emacs/) with [ESS](http://ess.r-project.org/); a staple, but it is so unbearably antiquated that I always gave up on its significant learning curve.
-GUI packages--especially [Rstudio](http://www.rstudio.org/)--offer viable alternatives, but I feel the GUI lets me lose focus of the code.
+GUI packages--especially [Rstudio](http://www.rstudio.org/)--offer viable alternatives, but I feel the GUI lets me lose focus of the code[^1].
 I have been envious of TextMate for Mac, but alas, I'm not a Mac user.
 Recently, though, I've moved to [Sublime Text 2](http://www.sublimetext.com/2).
 With some nudging, I have been able to mimic the typical R console environment in the more-powerful Sublime Text program.

 > Want to skip to the basic instructions without the narrative?
 Just read the block quotes for specific instructions.